THE MASQUERADE OVERTURE

 For me, the best track is "The shadow" a definitive prog track if ever there was one.
 It opens with an "Entangled" like vocal section with acoustic guitar and keyboard orchestration.
 As the sound builds, through synthesiser breaks and guitar interludes, the pace quickens slightly, the track at times being suddenly but briefly set free in bursts of heads down rock.
 The impact of these bursts is quite magical, giving the track a unique identity.
 The track closes with a symphonic cascading vocal refrain, quite magnificent.

 The opening section of the album is also highly notable.
-The album is introduced by a brief operatic overture which leads into "As good as gold".
-Once again, here we have classic symphonic neo-prog, Clive Nolan creating layers of lush keyboard sounds on which the track is based.
+A brief operatic overture leads into "As good as gold" another piece of classic symphonic neo-prog, Clive Nolan creating layers of lush keyboard sounds on which the track is based.

 The remaining tracks are all excellent slices of neo-prog at its finest, there really is not a weak offering to be found here.
 That said, unlike other similar albums, "The Masquerade overture" does not demand to be heard as a complete piece, the tracks being equally enjoyable when heard in isolation.